sonydaman/LearningWeb/BasicRquirement.md

 After this course you will be able to work on html & learn how to make a website in html.
 (Responsive website,database interaction with php)

-There will be three days Demo classes.
+There will be one day Demo classes.
 After the Demo your are expected to pay Monthly Charges

 Your enquiries are always welcomed.